bustle/sammie/README.md

 `-t, --template`: Path to a SAM template.
 Defaults to `sam.(json|yaml)` in the current directory.
 `-e, --environment`: An environment name to deploy.
 Defaults to "development".
 `-p, --parameters`: A list of parameters to override in your template.
 `-s, --stack-name`: Option to override the auto-generated environment stack name.

-sammie will automatically create an s3 bucket to upload your code.
-To change this to a different bucket, change `bucketName` in your `sam.json` template.
+`--s3-bucket`: Name of the S3 bucket where code is uploaded.
+Defaults to Parameters.bucketName in template.
+`--s3-prefix`: A prefix name added to the packaged code when uploaded to s3.
+`--capabilities`, See [`aws cloudformation deploy`](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html).
+Defaults to CAPABILITY_IAM.

 ---